jymaze/RepData_PeerAssessment1/PA1_template.md

 This dataset includes 17568 observations of 3 variables.

-Here is a view of the top rows of the dataset.
+Here is a view of the top rows of the dataset:

 ```r